 - You must have enough household income to rent on your own after DMH provides assistance.
 Having a permanent rent subsidy such as Section 8 can be considered a substitute for income.

 Please see the DMH RAP web page for complete program information and funding status.
+This page also has a list of other similar resources that may be able to help when RAP doesn't have funds available, including COVID-19 relief programs.

 Community Mental Health Centers